-Code of Governance 2014 Evidence of Compliance 2022-23 Compliant Code Code of Governance 2014 Evidence of Compilance 2022-23 Compliant?
-Requirement B.2.12.
+Code of Governance 2014 Evidence of Compliance 2022-23 Compliant?
+Agenda item: B.2.12.
 It is for the non-executive directors to appoint and remove the chief executive.
 The appointment of a chief executive requires the approval of the Council of Governors.
 As detailed in Board of Directors Remuneration and Nominations Committee terms of reference Constitution provides for the Chief Executive Officer to be appointed and removed by Non-Executive Directors, with the appointment being approved by the majority of members of Council of Governors present and voting at a general meeting.
 Procedure in place setting-out the process for Governor involvement in the process and process for the Council to approve the appointment.
-The procedure sets-out the minimum requirement and the actual process may change in agreement with the Council. √ Statutory B.2.13.
+The procedure sets-out the minimum requirement and the actual process may change in agreement with the Council. ✓ Requirement Statutory B.2.13.
 The Governors are responsible at a general meeting for the appointment, re-appointment and removal of the Chairperson and the other non-executive directors.
 Procedure for the recruitment of Chair / Non-Executive Directors in place.
 Council of Governors Nominations and Remuneration Committees have clear terms of reference Recommendations made to Council of Governors by Council of Governors Nominations Committee for appointment of Non-Executive Directors and are recorded in minutes.
-Re-appointment / appointment of Non-Executive Directors undertaken in 2022/23 managed by the Council of Governors Nomination Committee and approved by the Council of Governors. ✓ Statutory B.3.
+Re-appointment / appointment of Non-Executive Directors undertaken in 2022/23 managed by the Council of Governors. ~ Statutory B.3.
 Commitment B.3.1.
 For the appointment of a chairperson, the nominations committee should prepare a job specification defining the role and capabilities required including an assessment of the time commitment expected, recognising the need for availability in the event of emergencies.
 A chairperson's other significant commitments should be disclosed to the council of governors before appointment and included in the annual report.
-Changes to such Process is identified in Council of Governors Nominations Committee terms of reference The Chair has a role description which defines time commitment and includes person specification Chair appointment recommendation to Council of Governors would identify any significant commitments if applicable (part of the recruitment process) Current Chair is not a Chair of another Trust Chair's commitments included in the Annual Report Chair is required to declare any interests at Board and/or Council meetings Chair's interests also included in the register of interests available on the Trust website via a link. √ Supporting explanation/ reference
+Changes to such Process is identified in Council of Governors Nominations Committee terms of reference The Chair has a role description which defines time commitment and includes person specification Chair appointment recommendation to Council of Governors would identify any significant commitments if applicable (part of the recruitment process) Current Chair is not a Chair of another Trust Chair's commitments included in the Annual Report Chair is required to declare any interests at Board and/or Council meetings Chair's interests also included in the register of interests available on the Trust website via a link.
+Supporting explanation/ reference